EngosSoftware/dmn-tck-rs/README.md

 # DMN™ TCK Rust runner

-This is a Rust runner implementation to help vendors automate test execution for their products, in case they wish to use Rust.
+This is a Rust implementation of the TCK runner. to help vendors automate test execution for their products, in case they wish to use Rust.

 ## License

-Licensed under the Apache License, Version 2.0, see LICENSE file for more details.
+Licensed under the Apache License, Version 2.0.
+See LICENSE for details.

 ### Trademark Legal Notice